-- Measurement: How will you define, track and measure the effectiveness of your sales improvement initiative?
+- Measurement: How will you define, track and measure the effectiveness of your sales improvement initiative including ROI?
 You will want to define some clear performance indicators for measuring the success and adoption of your sales training program.
 Common metrics include measuring an improvement in sales win rates, length of sales cycle, time to quota attainment, percentage of overall sales team meeting or exceeding sales quota, time to initial sales meeting among others.

 - Variable Costs: If you plan on doing training on site in a classroom, don't forget to include the costs associated with travel.
 Below is just a rough estimate to account for when flying your team in for a workshop but feel free to adjust the numbers as you see fit.